Flotomate/product_docs/source/asset-management/asset-discovery.rst

             Minute field.

-        iii.  **Weekly**: Discovery happens on a specific day/days of a week.
+        iii.  **Weekly**: Discovery happens on a specific day/days of a week at a specified time.

-        iv.  **Monthly**: Discovery happens in selected month/months of a year on a particular day.
+        iv.  **Monthly**: Discovery happens in selected month/months of a year on a particular day at a specified time.

+        The Time Zone is automatically set based on the Time-Zone in the :ref:`Account Profile <ad-account>`. but you can change it.

     b.
 In Field-B, if you want the discovered Assets directly to be added to the CMDB then select **Yes,** else **No** if you want